Williams Tarr’s illustrious heritage in the construction industry dates back to 1918.

 Pictured below are some before and after shots:

-During this time Williams Tarr delivered numerous projects across the various business sectors.
+During this time Williams Tarr delivered numerous projects across various business sectors.

-A number of key projects include the 50,000 sq.ft headquarters for Talk Talk Technology, POD units for outlets such as Costa, KFC, Nando’s and Subway – working on behalf of key financial institutions, a 66,000 Sq.ft industrial/business starter unit scheme at Northbank Industrial Park and a selection of major motor-dealerships.
+A number of key projects include the 50,000 sq. ft headquarters for Talk Talk Technology, POD units for outlets such as Costa, KFC, Nando’s and Subway – working on behalf of key financial institutions, a 66,000 Sq.ft. industrial/business starter unit scheme at Northbank Industrial Park and many top-of-the-range motor-dealerships.